New Forest Pigs and Piglets

 • The right to turn out pigs during a season known as Pannage.

-• The start date of Pannage is decided by the Verderers but it always lasts for 60 days.
+• The start date of Pannage is decided by the Verderers but it always lasts for at least 60 days.

-The Verderers announce the start of pannage when the acorns begin to fall in autumn.
+The Verderers of the New Forest announce the start of pannage when the acorns begin to fall in autumn.
 Pigs eat green acorns and beech nuts, which would otherwise be poisonous to ponies.
+Pannage dates last for at least 60days.
+They may be extended depending on the quantity of fallen green acorns on the forest floor, a decision which the Verderers will make as the time goes on.

 They eat the green acorns before the ponies can get to them, and so prevent the ponies getting the extremely painful, and potentially lethal condition called "colic".

-Warning: never touch any New Forest animal unless you have the owners permission, for you own safety please.
+Warning: never touch any New Forest animal unless you have the owners permission, for your own safety please.

 We have a couple of pigs who pass by each day.
 We have called them Grandma and Mama - very soppy and sentimental but who cares?